not-yet-awesome-rust/not-yet-awesome-rust/README.md

 * An interactive Visual Basic uses for scripting by using the COM interface, which I believe [`winapi`](https://crates.io/crates/winapi) supports.

+### Networking and Protocols

+* [AMQP 1.0](https://www.amqp.org/resources/specifications) - While there are several libraries for AMQP 0.9.1, the AMQP 1.0 spec represents a significant departure from the previous version.

 ### Parsers/Emitters

 * ~~Ability to parse `Registry.pol` files from Windows machines~~ -- implemented [by this guy!](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust/issues/16)